ampedAtelier/RePhone_API_for_Arduino/README.md

 # RePhone API for Arduino
 The RePhone API for Arduino was created for SeeedStudio's [Rephone](https://wiki.seeedstudio.com/RePhone/) project.
-The API is a [Wire](https://www.arduino.cc/en/Reference/Wire) based protocol designed to be used by programable core modules such as Xadow GSM+BLE to programmatically control peripheral modules.
+The API is an I2C based protocol, using the Arduino [Wire](https://www.arduino.cc/en/Reference/Wire) library.
+It designed to be used by programable core modules such as Xadow GSM+BLE to programmatically control peripheral modules.
 The peripheral modules shipped preprogrammed to handle the protocol.
 Xadow modules are connected using  built-in 11 pin Xadow Connectors with flexible flat cables.
 Power to the modules is provided through the Xadow Connectors by a core module.

 ## Xadow RePhone Modules API
 Refer to the example sketches for use.